What is this report about?

 Joint scenarios are a key step towards an interlinked approach to energy system analysis.
 Joint scenarios allow ENTSO-E and ENTSOG to undertake infrastructure analysis from a common and consistent set of assumptions and data.
-The TYNDP 2018 was the first time ENTSOG and ENTSO-E cooperated jointly on scenario development.
+The TYNDP 2018 was the first time ENTSOG and ENTSO-E cooperated on scenario development.
 For the TYNDP 2020 the scenario building process was further expanded and improved.
 Since there are strong synergies and co-dependencies between gas and electricity infrastructures, it is increasingly important to understand the impact of European policies that aim to achieve a carbon-neutral European energy system by 2050.

 Joint scenarios allow ENTSOG and ENTSO-E to assess future infrastructure needs and projects against the same future outlooks.
 The TYNDP 2022 scenarios go beyond the EU-27 to the ENTSO-E & ENTSOG perimeters, which includes members, observers and associated partners.
 In total over 80 participants, covering more than 35 countries, are directly involved in the process.

 Gas and electricity TSOs incorporate the technical knowledge and experience to provide both quantitative and European focused scenarios that demonstrate how the energy transition will impact the European electricity and gas systems; along with an assessment of the challenges for the long-term horizon.